 Important New Benefits for the unemployed

-As things stand, you would tack on $600 to what the state gives you.
-Right now the top amount in Florida is $275 per week.
-However, senators have urged governors to cap this to a maximum of what you were making before you were laid off.
+With this new law, you would see what the state gives you and then tack on an additional $600.
+Currently the top amount in Florida is $275 per week.
+However, senators have urged governors to reduce this to a maximum of what you were making before you were laid off.

 Yes.
-The period of time you can receive unemployment for has expanded from three months to four.
+The amount of time you can collect unemployment for has expanded from three months to four.
 They have also made it easier to qualify. (see below)

-Because of the Corona Virus pandemic, Congress made changes to unemployment , which will let people be eligible that would not have qualified before.
+With soaring unemployment due to the Corona Virus pandemic, US Congress made changes to unemployment regulations, which will grant eligibility to those that would not have qualified before.

 Cares Act Eligibility states that individuals who are self-employed, independent contractors and nonprofit employees, those that are otherwise ineligible for State Reemployment Assistance benefits and those that have exhausted state and federal benefits may be eligible.